Breast Reduction

 The first question that you may ask yourself is “Am I a good candidate for breast reduction?”
 There are several factors to be looked at, when considering breast reduction surgery.

 Finding clothing that fits properly can be frustrating.
 Over-sized breasts can also chafe against the underlying skin, causing irritation, rashes, and infections.
-However, beyond the medical considerations, over-sized breasts can also be a source of self-conscious issues – especially with teenage girls.
-Those women who possess any of these characteristics or symptoms may be good candidates for breast reduction surgery.
+However, beyond the medical considerations, over-sized breasts can also be a source of self-conscious issues.
+Women who possess any of these characteristics or symptoms may be good candidates for breast reduction surgery.

 A mammogram (breast X-Ray) may also be taken to check for abnormalities or cancer, prior to surgery.
 The costs of surgery and all miscellaneous charges should also be discussed as well as the specifics of the procedure, itself.